BP-H/gptfrenzy/README.md

 ```
 Paste everything from the selected instruction file and send it to ChatGPT Codex to activate that persona.

+## Persona Selector

+To make choosing a persona easier, run `persona_selector.py` from this
+repository.
+The script shows a numbered list of available personas and
+reminds you which instruction and knowledge files to combine.
+Note that
+ChatGPT Codex only supports **one persona at a time**.
+Start a new
+conversation whenever you want to switch personas.

 ## Digital Rights

 The persona profiles in this repository are included with permission from the individuals they depict.
 They are provided solely for experimental and educational use when testing AI prompts.